 The Hospital has policies and procedures in place to ensure that transactions occur with customers with appropriate credit history.
 The Hospital has minimal concentration of credit risk.
 No collateral is held as security and no credit enhancements relate to financial assets held by the Hospital.
-Refer to notes 11, 12 and 13 for further information.
+Refer to note 12 for further information.